Fado, knives & blood (Fado, Navalhas e Sangue), artist Carlos Fernandez, Santo Antonio festivities & Mouraria, Lisbons 900 years old historical area

 Exposition Carlos Fernandez, Santa Luzia, Lisbon.
 The municipality of Lisbon owns this building

-In February an exposition was held in a small building near the Tagus River: ‘Fado, Knives and Blood’ (‘Fado, Navalhas e Sangue’).
+An exposition was held in this beautiful small building near the Tagus River: ‘Fado, Knives and Blood’ (‘Fado, Navalhas e Sangue’).

 If you are interested to see more of Carlos’ work (and prices), you can send him an email: email@example.com